All Presidents of India (1950–2026): Complete List for UPSC

 List of Presidents of India from 1950 to 2025

 Since the Constitution came into effect on 26 January 1950, India has had 15 Presidents (not counting a few who served briefly as Acting President).
-Below is a chronological list of the Presidents of India, along with their tenure in office:
+Below is a chronological Presidents of India list, along with their tenure in office:

 No.